Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Rates of Random Quasi-Newton Methods

 \subsection{Unconstrained Quadratic Minimization}

 Based on the efficiency of random quasi-Newton updates in matrix approximation, we next turn to minimize the strongly convex quadratic function (with a fixed Hessian):

 The algorithm is shown in Algorithm \ref{algo:quad-random}.
-As classical quasi-Newton methods do, we need to use the quasi-Newton step for updating the parameters as well as approximating the true Hessian matrix.
+As classical quasi-Newton methods do, we need to use the quasi-Newton step for updating the parameters as well as approximating the true Hessian matrix $\mA$.
 Moreover, Algorithm \ref{algo:quad-random} is only for theoretical analysis, while we need to adopt the inverse update rules for $\mG_k^{-1}$ directly in practice.

-We adopt $\{\lambda_k\}$ (defined in Eqs.~\eqref{eq:lambda} and \eqref{eq:lam-sig}) to estimate the convergence rate of Problem (\ref{eq:object-f}).
+We adopt $\{\lambda_k\}$ (defined in Eqs.~\eqref{eq:lambda} and \eqref{eq:lam-sig}) to estimate the convergence rate of the objective in Eq.~(\ref{eq:object-f}).
 Note that this measure of optimality is directly related to the functional residual.
 Indeed, note that $\vx_* = \mA^{-1}\vb $ is the minimizer of Eq.~\eqref{eq:object-f}.
 Then we obtain

 The following lemma shows how $\lambda_f(\cdot)$ changes after one iteration of process in Algorithm \ref{algo:quad-random}.